JosXa/botfather-cli/README.md

 ## Multiple Telegram Accounts

 Using `$ botfather switch`, you can make use of multiple Telegram sessions, so that you can spread your bots across multiple accounts and circumvent the 20 bots per account limit.
+These sessions will be stored in a `~/.botfather-sessions` directory.